Specialized Enduro 29er, Official Weight, Tech Breakdown, and First Ride Review

 The Specialized Enduro 29r is only available in a medium, large, and x-large, because they couldn’t distill their magic formula into a size small.
 There is still a size small offered in the 26 version (and in the future they will only offer XL riders a 29r option.)
-At 5’7, I’m frequently on the cusp of a small or medium frame and the 23.5” top tube on the Enduro suited me perfectly, but for a long term review I would swap out the stem for something shorter.
+At 5’7, I’m frequently on the cusp of a small or medium frame and the 23.5” top tube on the Enduro suited me perfectly.
+Although, for a long term review, I would move the saddle rails forward and swap out the stem for something shorter.

 Once we hit the top of the mountain, it was time to duck back into the woods for some fast and tight single track loops.
 At just under 28 lbs, the $9,000 USD S-Works Enduro isn’t much lighter than my 26” aluminum trail bike, but it’s noticeably faster.
 Especially when I activated the low speed compression switch on the CCDB Air.
 Between the big wheels, stiff frame, and carbon hoops, this bike likes to get up to speed and stay there.

-During the descent, I was never able to give the bike enough speed.
-Between the tacky loam and the big wheels, it always wanted to be ridden faster.
+During the descent, I was incapable of riding the bike hard enough.
+Between the tacky loam and the big wheels, it always wanted to be pushed faster.
 It’s so good you can completely forget your riding a bike with big wheels.
 It’s only when you lay it into a corner at speeds that would normally have your real wheel pitched that you start to appreciate just how good it is.
-You’ll wonder why you ever doubted it was possible to build this bike and why no ones done it before.
+Once you ride one, you will wonder why you ever doubted it was possible to build this bike, and why no one has done it before.